Jean Terrell

-Velma Jean Terrell (born November 26, 1945) is an American R&B and jazz singer.
-She replaced Diana Ross as the lead singer of The Supremes in 1970.
+Velma Jean Terrell (born November 26, 1944) is an American R&B and jazz singer.
+She replaced Diana Ross as the lead singer of the Supremes in 1970.

 Biography

 Early life and career

-Terrell was born on 26 November 1945 in Belzoni, Mississippi, United States.
-She was born into a family of ten children, whose father was a Mississippi sharecropper who during Terrell's childhood moved the family north to Chicago when he found employment in the factories.
+Terrell was born on November 26, 1945, in Belzoni, Mississippi, United States.
+She was born into a family of 10 children, and her father was a Mississippi sharecropper.
+When Terrell was a child, the family moved north when her father found employment in Chicago factories.

 She is the sister of the former WBA heavyweight boxing champion Ernie Terrell, who fought Muhammad Ali.

 Before her career with the Supremes, she sang with her brother Ernie in the group Ernie Terrell and the Knockouts (sometimes the Heavyweights).

 The Supremes (1970–1973)

 Motown president Berry Gordy discovered Terrell in 1969 in Miami, where she was performing with her brother at a club.
-Looking for a replacement for Diana Ross, who was leaving the group she had fronted during most of the 1960s, the Supremes, for a solo career, Gordy first signed Terrell to Motown as a solo artist, but decided to join her with the Supremes as Ross's replacement alongside Mary Wilson and Cindy Birdsong, as announced in 1969.
+Gordy was seeking a replacement for Diana Ross, who was leaving the group she had fronted during most of the 1960s, the Supremes, for a solo career.
+Gordy first signed Terrell to Motown as a solo artist but decided to join her with the Supremes as Ross's replacement alongside Mary Wilson and Cindy Birdsong, as announced in 1969.

 After Ross's farewell show with the group at the Frontier Hotel in Las Vegas on January 14, 1970, Terrell joined the group on stage to be presented to the press and public.
 After this introduction, according to Mary Wilson, Gordy changed his mind about Terrell leading the group and suggested replacing her with Syreeta Wright.
 Gordy said: I don't like Jean.
 I want to replace her with Syreeta.
 Wilson vetoed this move, instead wanting to continue the group with Terrell.

 The group scored more chart success at the beginning of the new decade, scoring hits in the United Kingdom, while having several pop and soul hits in the United States, including "Up the Ladder to the Roof", "Everybody's Got the Right to Love", "Stoned Love", "River Deep – Mountain High" (with the Four Tops), "Nathan Jones", and "Floy Joy".

 After the success of "Floy Joy," Birdsong quit after getting pregnant and was replaced by Lynda Laurence.
-Despite the success towards the end of 1973, Terrell and Laurence decided that it would be best for the Supremes to leave Motown and seek another record label, however, Motown owned the name "Supremes" and Wilson was reluctant to leave, so both Terrell and Laurence departed the group that year.
-All three Supremes were not interested with Motown's seeming lack of interest in promoting this line-up of the group, in addition, Laurence was expecting a child at the time.
-Scherrie Payne, sister of Freda Payne, replaced Terrell and Cindy Birdsong returned to replace Laurence in 1973.
+Despite the success toward the end of 1973, Terrell and Laurence decided that it would be best for the Supremes to leave Motown and seek another record label; however, Motown owned the name "Supremes", and Wilson was reluctant to leave, so both Terrell and Laurence departed the group that year.
+All three Supremes were not interested with Motown's seeming lack of interest in promoting this line-up of the group; in addition, Laurence was expecting a child at the time.
+Scherrie Payne, sister of Freda Payne, replaced Terrell, and Cindy Birdsong returned to replace Laurence in 1973.